 You need to share:

-Your name and address with everyone involved - by law, you must do this if anything’s been damaged or if anyone’s been injured
+By law, you must do this if anything’s been damaged or if anyone’s been injured

-Your certificate of insurance - if anyone has been injured and someone at the scene has reasonable grounds to see it
+If anyone has been injured and someone at the scene has reasonable grounds to see it

 Get as much information together as you can.

-That’ll make it easier to provide evidence to your insurer if you claim.
+It'll make it easier to provide evidence to your insurer if you claim.

 Make sure you note down: